 Credit risk is the risk that a borrower will not honour its commitments and a loss to the Corporation may result.
-In the event of a default by a borrower, there can be no assurance that the Corporation or the Lending Fund, as applicable, will be able to secure repayment of the principal amount or interest accruing under the loan.
-If the Corporation or Lending Fund cannot realize on outstanding loans due to a default by its borrowers, the Corporation's financial condition and operating results will be adversely impacted.
+In the event of a default by a borrower, there can be no assurance that the Corporation (either directly or indirectly via borrowers of the Lending Funds the Corporation co-invest with) or the Lending Funds, as applicable, will be able to secure repayment of the principal amount or interest accruing under the loan.
+If the Corporation or Lending Funds cannot realize on an outstanding loan due to a default by a borrower, the Corporation's financial condition and operating results will be adversely impacted.